giry-dev/mangrove-docs/docs/terms/MakerPosthook.md

 ---
 id: makerPosthook
-hoverText: the callback function of a smart offer that is reached by Mangrove prior to trade execution.
+hoverText: the callback function of an offer logic that is called by Mangrove post trade settlement.
 title: MakerPosthook
 ---